soorajprakash/Custom_MetaSoundNodes_SRJ/docs/nodes.md

 | Out R | Right channel of the adjusted stereo output signal.      | Audio |

 ## Tuning
+Quantize a float value to a custom 12-note tuning, with adjustment in cents per-note.
 ### Inputs

 | Name                | Description                                      | Type  |